koichincom/website/_posts/blog/2024-03-30-running-away-from-pain.md

 last_updated:
 author: Koichi Nakayamada
 categories: blog
-description: ""The story I became a proactive truant and now I'm in the US to study Computer Science.""
+description: "The story I became a proactive truant and now I'm in the US to study Computer Science."
 start_date:
 end_date:
 ---